 In the face of all this pressure, it is easy for the sales manager to become overwhelmed and distracted to such a degree that they have nothing left in the tank to deliver the kind of input to the sales team to help them succeed.
 Eventually, sales reps – especially those who haven’t achieved “super star” status — start to flounder, feeling unsure of their own goals, their value to the team, and how to improve their situation.
 Ultimately, production that is already underperforming continues to gradually trend further down and the pressure on everyone keeps growing and getting worse.

 Evidence repeatedly shows that turning around a sales team starts with turning around the sales manager.
-Sales managers are uniquely positioned to influence and empower sales reps to greater levels of success, but sales managers sometimes become so busy and distracted that they neglect their own professional development as they get caught up trying to survive the latest fire drill.
+Sales managers are uniquely positioned to influence and empower sales reps to greater levels of success, but sales managers sometimes become so busy and distracted that they neglect their own professional development and best business certifications as they get caught up trying to survive the latest fire drill.
 It only takes insight into three key areas to dramatically increase the positive impact the sales manager can make on the whole sales team: Alignment, Motivation, and Performance.

 As we continue to work with successful sales organizations all around the world, we have discovered that highly effective sales managers have a set of skills and characteristics in common that set them above all the rest, and which enable them to help their teams to achieve results that are also way above average.
 These characteristics are defined in the topics below: